 But ya gotta love Bing Crosby and the Andrew Sisters AND Bob and Doug Mackenzie's versions!

-****WORD/PDF COUNT-IN ADDED AND TREMOLO PUT IN ON "FIVE GOLD RINGS" December 7, 2018 - SR****
+****WORD/PDF COUNT-IN ADDED AND TREMOLO PUT IN ON "FIVE GOLD RINGS" and ARROWS IN 7 DAYS OF CHRISTMAS - December 7, 2018 - SR****

 A video for this song: